Yakuza 6: All About the Ending

 Haruto is the only one who sees him, and as Kiryu walks away, the baby mirrors his steps and waddles towards his mother.
 This scene symbolizes strength and a new beginning for the characters.
 You can see the full post-credit scenes below.

 Kazuma Kiryu has lost a lot of important people in his life since the beginning of the series.
 He lost his best friend, Akira, Haruka's mother, and his childhood friend, Yumi, also died.
 Therefore, we can assume that Kiryu faked his death to protect Haruka, Haruto, Yuta, and others that he loved from further dangers from the Yakuza.

 An Emotional Journey

 In the classic Yakuza way, the game's storyline brings tears to your eyes when you realize that all of Kiryu's friends, apart from the ones who helped him fake his death, think that he's dead.
 However, knowing that he recovered from his injuries opens a door of possibility to another sequel for this series.

-Yakuza Kiwami 2 is being released in December 2017 in Japan and there is another upcoming installment scheduled for release in 2018, meaning western audiences have a lot more Yakuza to look forward to!
+Yakuza Kiwami 2 was released in December 2017 in Japan, and Yakuza: Like a Dragon was released in Japan in 2020.
+This means Western audiences have a lot more Yakuza to look forward to!
 Hopefully, this isn't the end of Kazuma Kiryu's adventures.

 © 2017 Poppy